WaveWarrior3/speedrun-routes/docs/gen-1/yellow/main-glitchless/beginner-gentleman/README.md

     - 2F: Buy TM07 then 10 Super Repels and 4 Super Potions
     - 4F: Buy Poke Doll
     - 6F: Buy a Fresh Water and a Soda Pop, trade them both for Rock Slide and Ice Beam, then buy another Fresh Water
-    - 5F: Buy 11 X Accuracy, 4 X Speeds, 3 X Attacks and 4 X Specials
+    - 5F: Buy 11 X Accuracy (12 if Vape), 4 X Speeds, 3 X Attacks and 4 X Specials (3 if Vape)
 - Take Elevator to 1F
 - Bike to Fly House - including the short section at the end to the house
 - Talk to girl to get HM02 (Fly)